Kitchee SC wins first game since joining AFC and defeats Kashiwa Reysol 1-0

 In that match, a sense of irony existed; both teams prioritize domestic competitions ahead of the continental championship, in contrast to almost every other team outside of Japan.

 Cerezo made 11 changes — the whole starting lineup — on its away trip to Thailand.
 Cerezo and Kashiwa are both ranked third in their respective groups.

-These two games against perceived weaker opponents underline just how much the Japanese teams disregard the competition, despite the danger of
+These two games against perceived weaker opponents underline just how much the Japanese teams disregard the competition, despite the danger of being eliminated.

 Regardless of the lucid apathy from Kashiwa, the game was worth celebrating for every soccer fan in Hong Kong, including Kitchee general manager Ken Ng.

 His goal was to perform better than Eastern Sports Club, the first Hong Kong club to take part in the ACL competition before being defeated by the other three teams in their group with a goal difference of -23.

 Kitchee still sits at the bottom of their group after the win, but this should not stop the town from enjoying the landmark win in Hong Kong soccer history.